-Nuru Quarterly Geopolitical Analysis
+Nuru Quarterly Geopolitical Analysis: 2021 Quarter One

 As many industrialized nations begin to emerge from the COVID-19 global pandemic and reopen their economies, much of the rest of the world is still reeling as mass vaccination remains out of reach.
 At the time of writing, less than 1% of the total population of the continent of Africa has been vaccinated (NYT) In addition to the human toll, the virus has had widespread economic and political ramifications.
 Most, if not all, of the countries in Africa find themselves weaker now than a year ago, while violent extremist organizations like Boko Haram and Islamic State have become stronger.
 A period of even greater instability should be expected.

 Over the past several months, I have been asked directly by a number of donors and NGO colleagues about some of the developing geopolitical and security challenges we are seeing, not just in Nuru’s areas of operation, but more broadly in the countries where we work as well as various regions of the African continent.
 As a result, on a quarterly basis, we will start publishing a brief analysis of a few of the trends we are seeing.
 For the sake of brevity, these updates will only provide a brief overview of a few of these trends and do not reflect the full scope of our analyses.
 This quarter will focus on Ethiopia and Chad.

 What makes each of these countries important right now is that they are both in different stages of transition from long-standing authoritarian leaders, Meles Zenawi and Idriss Déby, who provided regional stability at the expense of domestic human rights.
 These types of transitions are often a long, difficult road with most routes leading to violent conflict emerging within 10 years of the transition.* The primary challenge with transitions from authoritarian rule is the balancing of competing sources of legitimacy that any successor needs to navigate.**

 - The old guard: the power base associated with the authoritarian regime;